oban-bg/oban/guides/introduction/ready_for_production.md

 ## Pruning Jobs

 Job introspection and uniqueness relies on keeping job rows in the database after they have executed.
-To prevent the `oban_jobs` table from growing indefinitely, the `Oban.Plugins.Pruner` plugin provides out-of-band deletion of `completed`, `cancelled` and `discarded` jobs.
+To prevent the `oban_jobs` table from growing indefinitely, the `Oban.Pruner` plugin provides out-of-band deletion of `completed`, `cancelled` and `discarded` jobs.

 Retaining jobs for 1 day is a conservative starting point.
 Depending on throughput and how long